DevExpress/devextreme-documentation/concepts/05 Widgets/Popup/10 Show and Hide the Popup/01 API.md

 ---

-With Angular, AngularJS or Knockout, use a different technique.
-Bind the [visible](/api-reference/10%20UI%20Widgets/dxOverlay/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Widgets/dxPopup/Configuration/#visible') property of the **Popup** widget to a component property (in Angular), a scope property (in AngularJS), or an observable variable (in Knockout).
-After that, change them, and the **Popup** will appear or disappear.
+With Angular, Vue or React, use a different technique.
+Bind the [visible](/api-reference/10%20UI%20Widgets/dxOverlay/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Widgets/dxPopup/Configuration/#visible') property of the **Popup** widget to a component property.
+After that, change this component property, and the **Popup** will appear or disappear.

 ---
 ##### Angular